Image credit: Esther Santer

 I know, I know, don’t even mention it.
-This was probably one of the most embarrassing ( job interview) moments of my career.
+This is probably one of the most embarrassing ( job interview) moments of my career.
 And ever since it happened I vowed to quickly erase the oh so embarrassing event from my precious memory.

 However, now that some years have passed and I still haven’t miraculously forgotten about this event, it might be useful to share my experience.
 Just to save someone else from such an unforgettable situation.